Continuing Education and Workforce Development

 Business and Industry Services

 Quinebaug Valley Community College values and encourages a dynamic relationship with the business community.
-The College works actively to enable area businesses and industries to receive cost-effective, customized employee training and development services.
+The College enables area businesses and industries to receive cost-effective, customized employee training and development services.
 Such services include the following:

 - Free consultation/assessment to define training needs

 Course offerings that are provided to businesses are diverse.
-Programs include training in computer-related software applications, leadership development, customer service, process improvement, lean manufacturing, machining, blueprint reading, metrology fundamentals and numerous professional development programs for supervisors and managers.
+Programs include training in software applications, leadership development, customer service, process improvement, manufacturing and numerous professional development programs for supervisors and managers.

 The goal of the business/industry services program is to help businesses in northeastern Connecticut achieve and maintain maximum competitiveness by providing a complete range of training services for workforce development.